Paraskevas Antzas

-Paraskevas Antzas (Παρασκευάς Άντζας, born 18 August 1977) is a Greek former professional footballer who played as a central defender.
+Paraskevas Antzas (Παρασκευάς Άντζας, 18 August 1976 – 25 May 2026) was a Greek professional footballer who played as a centre-back.
+A seven-time league champion and three-time cup champion of Greece, he participated in the UEFA Champions League with Olympiacos and the UEFA Euro 2008 with the Greece national team.

 Career

 Antzas' career began in Pandramaikos in Gamma Ethniki in 1993.
-In 1995, he signed with Skoda Xanthi at Super League.
-In 1998, he signed with Greek Olympiacos and until 2003 played in 76 league games plus 20 international games (18 games in UEFA Champions League and 2 games in UEFA Europa League, scoring one goal).
-In 2003, he left Olympiacos, for still an unexplained reason, while he was a key member of Greece and had qualified for the European Championship 2004 in Portugal.
-In 2003 was announced that stops the football for family reasons.
+In 1995, he signed with Skoda Xanthi at Alpha Ethniki.
+In 1998, he signed with Greek Olympiacos and until 2003 played in 76 league games plus 20 international games (18 games in UEFA Champions League and two games in UEFA Europa League, scoring one goal).
+In 2003, he left Olympiacos, for an unexplained reason, while he was a key member of Greece and had qualified for the European Championship 2004 in Portugal.
+In 2003 it was announced that he stopped the football for family reasons.
 He changed his mind and signed with Doxa Drama, on loan from Olympiacos, and consequently he lost his place in the national team, and he regained it years after in 2007 when he returned to Olympiacos from Skoda Xanthi.

-On 15 June 2008, one day after the defeat of Greece from Russia in the final tournament of Euro 2008, Antzas announced his retirement from international football.
+On 15 June 2008, one day after the defeat of Greece by Russia in the final tournament of Euro 2008, Antzas announced his retirement from international football.
 On 3 May 2009, he played his last career game.

+Death

+Antzas died in Drama on 25 May 2026, after a long battle with amyotrophic lateral sclerosis, at the age of 49.